-Detecting Rice Fields in Mekong River Delta using Remote Sensing
+Detecting Rice Fields using Remote Sensing

 The Mekong River Delta is a very significant rice-producing region of the world.
 Known as the 'Rice Bowl', this region produces more than half of Vietnam's rice crop, the country being the world's 5th largest rice producer and the 3rd largest rice exporter at the time of writing this article.

 Mapping agricultural produce, especially for a staple food such as rice, is very important.
 Not only does it employ a significant number of farmers (over 15 million rice farmers in Vietnam itself), but also the information on its growing patterns & productivity and health impacts planners, decision makers and marketers alike.

 Just this year, due to limited internal supplies, Vietnam was forced to import rice from its trading rival - my country India.

 Majority of my previous work on aerial imagery involved analyzing a single satellite image and drawing conclusions out of it.
 Occasionally, I compare the 'output' of analysis of two images to demonstrate the difference for better understanding.

 For this application, we will use Remote Sensing (15 Sentinel-1 Synthetic Aperture Radar Satellite images from April to December 2020) & knowledge of planting characteristics to detect the presence of Rice Fields in the Mekong River Valley Delta of Vietnam.

 (Much thanks to RUS Copernicus for supplying the tutorial and resources to perform this analysis)